perfsonar/perfsonar-workshop/README.md

   - CentOS: http://docs.perfsonar.net/install_centos.html
   - Debian/Ubuntu: http://docs.perfsonar.net/install_debian.html

 The hosts will all be managed through Ansible and for that this setup relies on a [fork][tonin-bootstrap] of the [robertdebock.bootstrap][rdbs] role to make all machines working with Ansible.
-I also make use of a [simple users management role][tonin-users] to create and manage the admin users on the machines.
-You can skip that parts of the setup and provide your own provisioning roles and playbooks taking care of that in your infrastructure.
+It also makes use of a [simple users management role][tonin-users] to create and manage the admin users on the machines.
+This is just meant as a starting point, you can skip that parts of the setup and provide your own provisioning roles and playbooks taking care of that in your infrastructure.

 At the core of the `site.yml` playbook are the [perfsonar-testpoint][ps-testpoint] and [perfsonar-toolkit][ps-toolkit] roles which are making most of the job.

 Playbook Variables
 ------------------

-After checking out this repo and creating a new branch for the specific deployment I'm doing, I usually adapt the following variables for my deployment needs:
+After checking out this repo and creating a new branch for a specific deployment, one will usually want to adapt the following variables for the deployment needs:

   - `perfsonar_web_user` and `perfsonar_web_passwd` to define the define the credential used to access the perfSONAR toolkit admin GUI
-  - `perfsonar_optional_packages` is the list of additional optional packages you want to install with the testpoint bundle, see [the debian list][debian-optional] and [the centos list][centos-optional] for more information.
-All optional packages are installed per default.
+  - `perfsonar_optional_packages` is the list of additional optional packages that will be installed alongside the testpoint bundle, see [the debian list][debian-optional] and [the centos list][centos-optional] for more information.
+All perfSONAR optional packages are installed per default.
   - and of course the list and characteristics of user accounts.

 There is also some provision, in the inventory file as well as in the roles, to use different types of perfSONAR installation, namely: stable, staging or snapshot packages.